 A year on and it’s 1976.
 I’ve just come back from a tour in Italy and Steve (who sadly died in 2007) approached me and said that he was moving to France and would I like to take over running the Club.
 I immediately said “Not a chance!”
 And the rest, as they say, is history.

 In the 30 years since then we have moved to grander surroundings at Lots Road and I have met and worked with many of the finest musicians in the World, a significant number of whom are British or UK based.The music scene at the moment is the strongest that I can remember and just looking through this programme gives some idea of just how amazing the musicians on the UK scene are.

 So, on with music……"

-The Club currently employs 2 bands a night Tuesday to Wednesday and one Band Thursday to Monday, a total of 10 bands a week (plus occasional Sunday lunches), which makes us the biggest employer of British based Jazz (and related Music) artists in the country.With live jazz seven nights a week and Sundays being our special ‘singers’ night every night can be the best night.
+The Club currently employs 2 bands a night Tuesday to Wednesday and one Band Thursday to Monday, a total of 10 bands a week (plus regular Sunday lunches), which makes us the biggest employer of British based Jazz (and related Music) artists in the country.With live jazz seven nights a week and Sundays being our special ‘singers’ night every night can be the best night.
 Fridays and Saturdays it is essential to book in advance.

 The policy of the Club can be summarised as the desire to present the best British based Jazz available in the most relaxed surroundings possible with the best food we are able to produce, at an affordable price.